cobi-bike/DevKit/README.md

 ### Step 3: Testing

-Now that you have supercharged your WebApp, you can test your module either in the Chrome browser on your machine or directly in the COBI iOS App on your bike.
+Now that you have supercharged your Web App, you can test your module either in the Chrome browser on your machine or directly in the COBI iOS App on your bike.

 #### Browser testing